Losant/losant-rest-js/docs/subscriptions.md

 ## Get

-Returns the flows for an application
+Returns the subscriptions for an application

 ```javascript
 var params = {